RidleyB/sen/content/_lore/slavery.md

    excerpt: "*“Toil the fields of my faithful few; work this cursed dirt.”*"
 ---

-Throughout Nimyria’s long history, systems of bondage and punishment have reflected the hierarchies established by the **Living Dawn**, [Nimyr](nimyr), whose light is said to have reshaped the first Humans into the **Tieflings**, his chosen children.
-Among them, his most devout followers transcended mortality to become the **Ascendants**, beings marked by silver features and eternal life.
-These Ascendants reign as an **upper class**, governing both Tieflings and Humans through divine authority.
+Throughout Nimyria’s history, systems of bondage and subjugation have reflected the hierarchies established by the Living Dawn, Nimyr, whose light is said to have reshaped the first Humans into Tieflings, his chosen children.
+Among them, the most devout and capable followers transcended mortality to become Ascendants, beings marked by silver features and immortality.
+These Ascendants govern both Tieflings and Humans through divine authority, enforcing a rigid social order that underpins all aspects of Nimyria’s society.

 >**DM Note:** The more free-willed peoples of the outer provinces sometimes refer to Ascendants as "Silverbloods", a term meant as a way to further the othering of Ascendants and Humans/Tieflings.
 {: .notice--info}

 ## Social Hierarchy and Divine Right

-The **Ascendants** consider themselves **manifestations of Nimyr’s perfection**, born to rule and preserve his divine order.
-Beneath them are the **un-ascended Tieflings**, viewed as spiritually incomplete but still bearers of Nimyr’s grace.
-At the lowest rung are **Humans**, regarded as remnants of an age before enlightenment.
-They are considered **impure vessels**, not yet touched by the full brilliance of Nimyr’s transformation.
+Ascendants view themselves as the perfected manifestation of Nimyr’s will, destined to rule and maintain divine order.
+Beneath them are un-ascended Tieflings, regarded as spiritually incomplete yet still vessels of Nimyr’s grace.
+Humans occupy the lowest rung, seen as remnants of a pre-Ascendant age, impure and unrefined.

-In the **Inner Regions** of Nimyria, this hierarchy is woven into law and daily life.
-Ascendants and high-born Tieflings employ Humans and lesser Tieflings as **indentured servants**, **domestic laborers**, and in some cases, **personal slaves** or **thralls**.
-Though Nimyria’s official decrees refer to such relationships as “divine service,” the realities of this bondage are indistinguishable from enslavement.
+In the Inner Provinces, this hierarchy is codified into law and daily life.
+Ascendants and high-born Tieflings employ Humans and lesser Tieflings in positions of service, domestic labor, and other forms of subordination.
+These relationships are often framed as acts of “divine service,” but in practice, they are indistinguishable from slavery.

-## The Practice of Slavery
+## Systems of Bondage

+[Thralldom](thralldom) refers to the personal servitude of individuals bound directly to an Ascendant.
+Thralls, usually human but occasionally tiefling, exist as private property and are forbidden from interacting with anyone outside their master’s household.
+Their roles vary widely: tending necropolises, assisting in rituals, participating in combat games for amusement, and serving as subjects of experimentation or indulgence.
+Thralls may also be used for sadistic or fringe pleasures at the discretion of their masters.
+In the Inner Provinces, Ascendants can acquire new thralls through formal markets or private estates, selecting individuals for appearance, skill, or temperament.

+[A Vincularis]((vincularis)), in contrast, are mages bound to a chain and shackle that connects them to a locked spell tome.
+While they serve as ritual assistants and magical laborers, their bondage is highly specialized, combining obedience with controlled access to Nimyrian magic.
+Vincularis often serve in mage towers or research facilities, participating in dangerous or delicate spellwork under strict oversight.

+## Legal and Cultural Enforcement

-Slavery in the Inner Regions is justified through the **Promise of the Eternal Dawn**, a theological principle asserting that the impure must serve to prove themselves worthy of an eventual ascension.
-In reality, a path to ascension is **quite rare**, and usually requires a **display of utmost devotion** to Nimyr.
+Slavery in Nimyria is justified through the **Promise of the Eternal Dawn**, a theological principle asserting that mortals must serve to prove themselves worthy of eventual ascension.
+In reality, ascension is **extraordinarily rare**, and most servitude is permanent.
+Un-ascended Tieflings may fall into debt bondage for failing obligations or offending an Ascendant household, sometimes binding multiple generations to servitude.

-Un-ascended Tieflings, while legally above Humans, may still fall into **debt servitude**; a common punishment for those who fail to meet tithes or offend an Ascendant household.
-These bonds can last generations, creating entire families tied to the estates of their silver-blooded overlords.

-By contrast, in the **Outer Provinces**, such rigid structures weaken.
-Here, **Humans and Tieflings coexist more equally**, their relationships shaped more by necessity and mutual defense than divine right.
-While prejudices persist, often reinforced by propaganda from the **inner regions**, cooperation and intermarriage are far more common.
+In the Outer Provinces, Imperial authority is weaker, and relationships between Humans and Tieflings are more egalitarian.
+Prejudices remain, often reinforced by propaganda, but cooperation and intermarriage are more common.

-## Imprisonment and Punishment
+## Punishment and Imprisonment

 Imprisonment for criminal activity in Nimyria is often seen as an opportunity for labour, often working condemned criminals to their grave.
-The most common punishment for grave crimes in the lower classes is a trip to the **island of Karthold**, where prisoners are exposed to some of the worst living conditions the land of Mordt as to offer.
+The most common punishment for grave crimes in the lower classes is a trip to the island of Karthold, where prisoners are exposed to some of the worst living conditions the land of Mordt as to offer.
 Karthold is infamous for having its prisoners never again leave its shores.

-The Ascendants themselves, however, are **above mortal justice**.
+The Ascendants themselves, however, are above mortal justice.
 Disgraced nobles or Ascendants who fail their duties are instead often never seen from again.

-## Rebellion and Reform
+## Rebellion and Moral Tension

-Throughout history, **uprisings among Humans and Tieflings** have periodically flared in the Outer Regions, often quelled swiftly by Ascendant-led armies.
-However, such events have given rise to **pockets of rebels**, that reject Nimyr’s hierarchy and instead preach equality among Mordt's peoples.
-Imperial scholars loyal to Nimyr believe that rebellion merely proves the need for **stricter divine guidance**.
+Throughout history, uprisings among Humans and Tieflings have periodically flared in the Outer Regions, often quelled swiftly by Ascendant-led armies.
+However, such events have given rise to pockets of rebels, that reject Nimyr’s hierarchy and instead preach equality among Mordt’s peoples.
+Imperial scholars loyal to Nimyr believe that rebellion merely proves the need for stricter divine guidance.
 The institution of slavery and divine servitude remains one of Nimyria’s deepest moral divides.
-To the Ascendants, it is **righteous order**; the natural reflection of divine hierarchy.
-To the oppressed, it is **an unending oppression**, where Nimyr's light burns rather than warms.
+To the Ascendants, it is righteous order; the natural reflection of divine hierarchy.
+To the oppressed, it is an unending oppression, where Nimyr’s light burns rather than warms.

-Even now, the silver light of the Dawnspire gleams over a populace divided by faith and blood.